 The Historic Preservation Office or Historic Landmark Commission may grant the Certificate of Appropriateness if the application conforms to these Design Standards.
-If not, the Historic Landmark Commission may require the applicant to modify the proposed work and revise the application accordingly.
-Appeal of a denial of a Certificate of Appropriateness may be made to the appropriate land use commission and, if denied, to the City Council.
+If the Certificate of Appropriateness is not granted, the Historic Landmark Commission may require the applicant to modify the proposed work and revise the application accordingly.
+Appeal of a denial of a Certificate of Appropriateness can be made to the appropriate land use commission and, if denied, to the City Council in accordance with City Code.